AllStarLink/asl3-asterisk/docs/build-asl3.1.md

 * package - create Debian packages

-Note: specifying the "build", "install", or "package" actions will, if needed, create the merged source directory.
+Note: specifying the "build", "install", or "package" actions will, if needed,
+      create the merged source directory.

-Note: the Asterisk, ASL/app\_rpt, and Release versions will default to those of the "asl3-asterisk" package.
+Note: the Asterisk, ASL/app\_rpt, and Release versions will default to those
+      of the currently downloaded source code directories.
+If the source directories are not yet available then the version numbers will be derived from the currently installed "asl3-asterisk" package.
 You can also use the "AST\_VER", "RPT\_VER", and "REL\_VER" environment variables to specify the versions.

 # DESCRIPTION